rares985/wood-os/README.md

 # wood-os
-Implementation of an operating system for i386 systems
+Implementation of a basic operating system for i386 systems.
+If you want to contribute, send me a message.

-Resources used:
+The OS is implemented from scratch using assembly and C language.

+At the moment it exists purely for educational purposes, but it might evolve.

+Useful resources:
  - https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf
  - https://github.com/cfenollosa/os-tutorial
  - https://littleosbook.github.io/book.pdf